AATCC TEST METHOD 100, ISO 11737- 1, ASTM E2149

-It has been estimated that the majority of chronic wounds result from some level of microbial infection.
-Those that are not clinically infected are almost certainly colonised and therefore can be deemed to be at risk of infection6.
+Microbial infection is the cause of the majority of chronic wounds.
+As such, wounds that are not clinically infected are almost certainly colonised.
+These types of chronic wounds can therefore be deemed to be at risk of infection.

-Perfectus Biomed can help support with regulatory submissions, your company research and development and assist you in demonstrating the USP of commercially available products.
+Perfectus Biomed can also help support your regulatory submission and assist you in demonstrating the USP of commercially available products.

-- Shake-flask method adapted from upon a method in Parsons et al (2005).
+- Shake-flask method adapted from Parsons et al (2005)

-- CDC biofilm reactor model adapted for testing wound dressings based on ASTM E2871 and ASTM E2562.
+- CDC biofilm reactor model adapted for wound care testing of dressings based on ASTM E2871 and ASTM E2562.

 - Drip flow reactor model adapted for testing wound dressings based on ASTM E2647.

 - Porcine skin explant drip flow model based on ASTM E2647.

 - Wicking absorbency.

 - MMP modulation testing.

 - Dressing material strength testing – wet and dry.